zacharygarwood/portfolio/src/routes/projects/flounder.md

 ---

 <img alt="Flounder's Best Game" src="/assets/flounder/flounders-best-game.gif" width="100%" height="100%" style="margin-right: 20px"/>
 Note: My favorite game.
-Playing as the black pieces.
+Flounder is the black pieces.

 ### Introduction
 Flounder is a <a href="https://www.chessprogramming.org/UCI" class="link" target="_blank">UCI</a> compatible chess engine written in Rust.
 Despite its unassuming name, Flounder has grown into a serious competitor (~1800 ELO), consistently outperforming its own creator.
 If you are up to the test, you can challenge it on Lichess <a href="https://lichess.org/@/FlounderBot" class="link" target="_blank">@FlounderBot</a>!